WamdamProject/WaMDaM_Wizard/README.md

 WaMDaM Wizard is a desktop data loader from a spreadsheet template to a SQLite database.
 The SQLite database is built based on a data model called WaMDaM.
 The data model is designed to organzie and integrate different water management datasets.
 Here is the schema that the Wizard works within http://amabdallah.github.io/test2/diagrams/01_WaMDaM_NoCVs.html

+## Why WaMDaM Wizard?
+The WaMDaM Wizard is an open-source, cross-platform, Python-based graphical user software to interact with WaMDaM database.
+By using the Wizard, users are not expected to understand the underlying WaMDaM database of schema.
+Users just need to understand how to fit their data into these concepts: ObjectType, Attribute, Instance, Network, and Scenario.
+The Wizard mainly allows users to automatically:
+**i)**   Read, validate, and load data from a spreadsheet template in SQLite
+**ii)**  Use data preparation tools to help manipulate and transform users data to fit into the spreadsheet template.
+**iii)** Import data directly from supported web-services (e.g., time series data from CUAHSI)
+**iv)**  Use pre-defined functions to query and compare scenario data from multiple datasets loaded in WaMDaM
+**v)**   Export data loaded into WaMDaM to multiple supported models (in-progress)

 ## Run WaMDaM_Wizard from Source Code
 1. Install the dependences